sourcecodebd/leader-board-bootstrap/README.md

 [Nafi Mahmud][author]

 [author]: https://sourcecodebd.github.io/nafi.com/
-In this website I've shown how to apply Bootstrap CSS3 in a plain HTML5 in a beautiful way.
-It may help the newbies!
+Leader-Board is the same site I've previously made with raw CSS3.
+This time it's implemented by Bootstrap 5 framework It may help the newbies!